bartbutenaers/node-red-contrib-letsencrypt/README.md

 ![Summary diagram](https://user-images.githubusercontent.com/14224149/80138962-fd0ff180-85a5-11ea-826a-786d8714613c.png)

-1. The Inject node triggers (e.g. every 3 months) the acme client node, which will try to load the private key from the key (pem) file.
+1. The Inject node triggers (e.g. every 3 months) the acme client node, by injecting an input message with ```msg.payload="request_certificate"```, which will try to load the private key from the key (pem) file.
 When no private key is found a new key pair is generated (i.e. both a private key and a corresponding public key).

 2. The acme client node, which will try to load the public key from the cert file.